Kowalski-RND/uProse/README.md

 #Downfalls

 μProse is super basic and under-developed and relies on the user to do a little work.
-This means not all features<br>you'd find in a full fledged CMS are present.
+This means not all features you'd find in a full fledged CMS are present.
 That was not the goal however, being crossplatform, self contained,<br>static and lightweight were.
 I think it meets all of those points.

 ###License
 μProse is licensed under the **MIT license**.
 Go ahead and break / improve it!